Alexis de Tocqueville: On the American social contract

 Tocqueville's penetrating analysis sought to understand the peculiar nature of American political life.
-In describing the American, he agreed with thinkers such as Aristotle and Montesquieu that the balance of property determined the balance of political power, but his conclusions after that differed radically from those of his predecessors.
+In describing the American, he agreed with thinkers such as Aristotle and Montesquieu that the balance of property determined the balance of political power; however, his conclusions differed radically from those of his predecessors.
 Tocqueville tried to understand why the United States was so different from Europe in the last throes of aristocracy.
 In contrast to the aristocratic ethic, the United States was a society where hard work and money-making was the dominant ethic, where the common man enjoyed a level of dignity which was unprecedented, where commoners never deferred to elites and where what he described as crass individualism and market capitalism had taken root to an extraordinary degree.

-Tocqueville writes: "Among a democratic people, where there is no hereditary wealth, every man works to earn a living. [...]
-Labor is held in honor; the prejudice is not against but in its favor".
+Tocqueville writes: "Among a democratic people, where there is no hereditary wealth, every man works to earn a living. ...
+Labor is held in honor; the prejudice is not against but in its favor."
 Tocqueville asserted that the values that had triumphed in the North and were present in the South had begun to suffocate old-world ethics and social arrangements.
 Legislatures abolished primogeniture and entails, resulting in more widely distributed land holdings.
 This was a contrast to the general aristocratic pattern in which only the eldest child, usually a man, inherited the estate, which had the effect of keeping large estates intact from generation to generation.